 But more complex training plans can also be fun and rewarding.
 They can help beat boredom and increase your knowledge.
-To quote an article from StrongLifts.com, “Weight lifting is a technical and intellectual sport.”
-That means that if you want to do more than deadlifts, squats, and presses, then you have a vast array of choices.
-There’s nothing wrong with that and you will still meet your goals, providing you follow basic weight-lifting practices, such as general repetition and set ranges.
+To quote an article from stronglifts.com, “Weight lifting is a technical and intellectual sport.”
+If you want to do more than deadlifts, squats, and bench presses, then you have a vast array of choices.
+There’s nothing wrong with that and you will still meet your goals, providing you follow basic weightlifting practices, such as repetition and set ranges.

-The bottom line is that if you’re time-crunched, don’t enjoy lifting weights, or if you believe that it’s a better training philosophy, then go right ahead and focus on only five basic exercises to your heart’s content.
-Otherwise, do it your way, which may include some isolation exercises, new exercises from magazines, equipment that interests you, or anything else to keep things red-hot interesting.
+The bottom line is that if you’re time crunched, don’t enjoy lifting weights, or if you believe that it’s a better training philosophy, then go right ahead and focus on only five basic exercises to your heart’s content.
+Otherwise, do it your way (as long as you know what you’re doing, haha).

-A lot of people are caught up in “challenges” that become very popular in which to participate.
-A web site, a blogger, or brand or company, or just somebody will tell you that you need to lengthen the amount of time you can do a plank or that you need to be able to do 100 pushups or burpees within a certain time period.
-If you can’t, well, you’re not a bad ass like everyone else who can!
+A lot of people are caught up in online “challenges.”
+A website, blogger, or brand/company, or anybody says you need to lengthen the amount of time you can hold a plank or that you need to be able to do 100 pushups or burpees within a certain time period.
+If you can’t, well, you’re not a badass like everyone else who can!

-Now, personally this type of thing bores me and if someone tells me I should be able to do something, I usually push back.
+Personally, this type of thing bores me and if someone tells me I should do something, I usually push back.
 But the main reason I have never participated is because these types of repetitive movements can cause injury and burnout.
-If you’re doing 300 crunches a day, not only are you overtraining your abdominal muscles and risking low-back and other injuries, but you’re risking mental fatigue that could eventually cause you to stop exercising altogether.
+If you’re doing 300 crunches a day, not only are you overtraining your abdominal muscles and risking low-back pain, but you’re risking mental fatigue that could eventually cause you to stop exercising altogether.
 And your elbows or shoulders might not be too happy about doing 100 pushups, either.